NehaSJ99/BrAPI_Search/README.md

 1. **Home Page**: Start your search by entering keywords or selecting filters.
 2. **Search Results**: View and interact with the search results displayed.
 3. **Details Page**: Click on individual items to view detailed information.

-## Contributing

-We welcome contributions from the community!
-If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Create a new Pull Request.

 ## License